 The source used will depend on whichever the dentist believes will work best in the patient’s situation.
 Donor tissue from another person or animal is thoroughly disinfected and safe for grafting.

-The graft itself acts more as a scaffold for nearby bone to grow upon; the new bone growth will eventually replace the graft material, which is made up of the minerals calcium, phosphorous and hydroxyapatite.
-The dentist may also cover the graft with collagen membranes to guide the regeneration, or synthetic material that acts with other biologically active molecules in the body to promote healing.
+The graft itself acts more as a scaffold for the nearby bone to grow upon; the new bone growth will eventually replace the graft material, which is made up of the minerals calcium, phosphorous, and hydroxyapatite.
+The dentist may also cover the graft with collagen membranes to guide the regeneration or synthetic material that acts with other biologically active molecules in the body to promote healing.
 These materials are eventually absorbed by the body.

 You may need bone grafting if:

 - Socket Preservation Grafts – Bone grafts performed right after tooth extractions; used to repair and prevent loss of bone during healing.
 Bone replacement material fills the void left by the tooth extraction.

 - Onlay Grafts – Bone grafts performed long after a tooth has been lost; used to repair and regenerate thinned bone on its outside as a result of infections, missing teeth, and aging.
 This type of grafting uses particulate grafts and block grafts.
 Particulate grafts are usually reserved for small to moderate defects and the bone is added in the form of particles.
 Block grafts are reserved for moderate to large defects where the bone is added in the form of blocks.

 - Sinus Augmentation Grafts – Bone grafts performed in the upper molar areas usually long after a tooth has been lost; used to repair and regenerate thinned on the inside of the sinus cavity.